-The Company and the Manager have entered into an agency agreement with Scotia Capital Inc., CIBC World Markets Inc., RBC Dominion Securities Inc., TD Securities Inc., BMO Nesbitt Burns Inc., National Bank Financial Inc., GMP Securities L.P., Raymond James Ltd., Desjardins Securities Inc., Dundee Securities Ltd., Industrial Alliance Securities Inc. and Mackie Research Capital Corporation (collectively, the "Agents") dated as of ●, 2015 pursuant to which the Company has agreed to create, issue and sell, and the Agents have agreed to offer for sale to the public a minimum of 1.4 million Preferred Shares at \$10.00 per share and 1.4 million Class A Shares at \$15.00 per share.
-In consideration for their services in connection with the Offering, the Agents are entitled to be paid a fee of \$0.30 per Preferred Share and \$0.90 per Class A Share out of the proceeds of the Offering.
+The Company and the Manager have entered into an agency agreement with RBC Dominion Securities Inc., CIBC World Markets Inc., National Bank Financial Inc., Scotia Capital Inc., BMO Nesbitt Burns Inc., TD Securities Inc., Hampton Securities Limited, Canaccord Genuity Corp., Raymond James Ltd., Richardson Wealth Limited, Echelon Wealth Partners Inc., iA Private Wealth Inc., Manulife Securities Incorporated and Research Capital Corporation (collectively, the "Agents") dated as of April 27, 2021 pursuant to which the Company has agreed to create, issue and sell, and the Agents have agreed to offer for sale to the public a minimum of 1,000,000 Preferred Shares at \$10.00 per share and 1,000,000 Class A Shares at \$10.00 per share.
+In consideration for their services in connection with the Offering, the Agents are entitled to be paid a fee of \$0.30 per Preferred Share and \$0.45 per Class A Share out of the proceeds of the Offering.